museum4punkt0/SwellAR/README.md

 We use **Vuforia 7.1.34** for AR tracking.
 The library needs to be put into the `vuforia-sdk-ios` subdirectory.
 Specifically, the `build` folder from the [Vuforia SDK](https://developer.vuforia.com/downloads/sdk) needs to be present.

-> Note: The Vuforia license key needs to be put in the app's Info.plist under `VuforiaLicenseKey`.
+> Note: The Vuforia license key needs to be put in the app's SwellAR/Info.plist under `VuforiaLicenseKey`.

 ## Augmented Reality